henryinqz/Quercus-TabOpener/README.md

 # open-docviewer-tabs
 Chrome extension that opens Quercus DocViewer modules in new tabs.

 <i>Note: This is an unofficial extension that is still a WIP.
-I would suggest disabling the extension before taking any quizzes to prevent any potential errors.</i>
+I would suggest disabling the extension before taking any quizzes to prevent potential errors.</i>

 # Installation
 1. Download the ZIP and unzip the folder